 If you are still having problems, you can reach out to the manufacturer directly, or contact Air Houston Mechanical LLC for help.

 Why is the age of your furnace important?

-Typically, when you’ve had a furnace about 15 years, it’s time to start shopping for a replacement system to help improve efficiency and overall operations.
-Newer models tend to have higher energy efficiency ratings and you’ll definitely benefit from the advancements in technology over the last years.
+Typically, when you’ve had a furnace for about 15 years, it’s time to start shopping for a replacement system to help improve efficiency and overall operations.
+Newer models tend to have higher energy efficiency ratings and you’ll benefit from the advancements in technology over the last few years.

 You don’t have to rely on how old your equipment is, there are other indications that it might be time to look for a new furnace.
 Some of these signs include:

-- Surge in energy costs without major adjustments to the thermostat.
+- The surge in energy costs without major adjustments to the thermostat.

 - More recurrent and costly repairs to fix the furnace.